TrelisResearch/yet-another-applied-llm-benchmark/README.md

 any model that you want as the evaluator.
 In my experiments, I had almost identical results with the (cheaper) gpt-3.5-turbo, but in a few cases having the more capable evaluation model gives more reliable results.

+## Custom Runpod Models
+Custom models work by passing the model name "custom" when calling the evaluation script, and setting a RunPod endpoint and model name in your .env file.
+See 'sample.env' and rename it.

 ## Set up docker/podman container [highly recommended]